rlrightleft/learn-SQL-MySQL/sqlzoo/5_SUM_and_COUNT.md

 ```

 **My Notes:**
-Applying `WHERE` before `GROUP BY` ensures only countries meeting the condition are counted.
+Applying `WHERE` before `GROUP BY` ensures only countries meeting the population condition are counted.

 ---

 ## Problem 8
 List the continents that have a total population of at least 100 million.

 **My Solution:**